Beauty and the Beast: Belgium and the Netherlands

+Beauty and the Beast in the Standard Dutch language is De Schone en het Beest (literally "The Beauty and the Beast"), but it is usually called Belle en het Beest (literally "Belle and the Beast").

-In a Flemish version from Veurne titled Rose without Thorns (Roosken zonder Doornen), the prince is disenchanted differently than in Beaumont's and Villeneuve's versions.
+In a Flemish version from Veurne titled Roosken zonder Doornen or Rose without Thorns, the prince is disenchanted differently than in Beaumont's and Villeneuve's versions.
 The heroine and the monster attend each of the weddings of the heroine's elder sisters, and to break the spell, the heroine has to give a toast for the beast.
 In the first wedding, the heroine forgets, but in the second she remembers, and the beast becomes human.

 In a second Flemish variant collected by Amaat Joos, titled Van het Schoon Kind, the heroine's father is a king instead of a merchant, and when he asks his three daughters what they want him to bring them when he returns from a long journey, the king's youngest daughter asks for a bush of trembling roses while her two eldest sisters asks for robes with golden flowers and a silver skirt.
 During her stay at the monster's castle the princess has a nightmare where she sees the monster drowning in a pond, and after she wakes up and finds out the monster is not in the corner where he sleeps, she goes to the garden where she finds the monster in the same situation she saw him in her dream.
 The monster turns into a prince after the princess saves him.

 Another Flemish version from Wuustwezel, collected by Victor de Meyere, is closer to Beaumont's plot, the merchant's youngest daughter staying one day more at her family's home and soon returning to the Beast's palace.
 When she returns, she fears something bad has happened to him.
 This one is one of the few versions in which the merchant accompanies his daughter back to the Beast's castle.

 More similar Beaumont's plot is a Dutch version from Driebergen titled Rozina.
-In this version, it is Rozina's vow to marry the Beast that eventually breaks the spell.Meder, Theo The Flying Dutchman and Other Folktales from the Netherlands Westport and London: Libraries Unlimited.
-2008. pp. 29-37.
+In this version, it is Rozina's vow to marry the Beast that eventually breaks the spell.